PrashantHalaki/todo_go_lang/README.md

 export PORT= *Mention the PORT where you want to run the application by default it will be 8080*

-## Command to run download all dependencies
+## Command to download all dependencies

 go get -d ./...